Japanese occupation of Nauru: German attacks

 The Second World War first reached Nauru in early December 1940 when two German armed merchantmen disguised as civilian freighters targeted the island.
 Their aim was to disrupt production of phosphate and thereby weaken the agriculture-based economies of Australia and New Zealand.
 Orion, Komet, and their supply ship Kulmerland headed for Nauru with the purpose of destroying the main infrastructure.
 Due to bad weather conditions, they were unable to make a landing on the island, but sank several merchantmen in the area.
 On 27 December, Komet returned to Nauru, and though again unable to land a shore party, severely damaged the mining facilities and exposed loading jetties with gunfire.
-The island's chief administrator, Frederick Royden Chalmers, a former lieutenant-colonel in the Australian Army who had served in the Boer War and First World War, reportedly stormed along the waterfront hurling verbal abuse at the German ship, which slipped away unharmed.
+The island's chief administrator, Frederick Royden Chalmers, a former lieutenant-colonel in the Australian Army who had served in the Boer War and First World War, was so infuriated he reportedly stormed along the waterfront hurling verbal abuse at the German ship, which slipped away unharmed.